 You Can do it Too

-sites are perfect examples of building your brand by building an engaging dialogue with your customers.
+sites are perfect examples of building your by building an engaging dialogue with your customers.
 Blogs — such as this one — are another way to build a productive relationship with your various audiences.

 So when you watch a performance you appreciate — or see an ad you love — or read a blog post you enjoy – take some credit that you helped to facilitate it.